kodamaChameleon/judy-maltego/README.md

 ## 💎 About

-Retreives search results from [judyrecords](https://judyrecords.com).
+Retreives search results from [judyrecords](https://judyrecords.com) and extract data.
 For more information about the terms of judyrecords, see [terms](https://judyrecords.com/terms).

 Please use this tool ethically by respecting people's privacy and only collecting intelligence where explicit permission has been granted or otherwise legally qualified to do so.
 We are not responsible for any illegal use.